Depersonalizing your home is one of the most important steps in the home staging process.

 Be diligent about taking your dirty laundry directly to the laundry room.
-You will have to get the entire family to cooperate.
+You'll have to get the entire family to cooperate.
 Just keep telling them that the better the house looks, the faster your home will sell.

 Meet Bess and Lucy, my semi-obedient dogs.
 Sure, they're adorable, but let's face it...pets are messy!
-They shed, roll in stinky stuff and track in mud.
+They shed, roll in stinky stuff, barf and track in mud.

 They barf at the most inconvenient times, and 99% of the time will do it on the carpet rather than that easy to clean hard-surface floor mere inches away!